Existence of 3 anti-cocircular truncated M\"obius planes and constructions of strength-4 covering arrays: Orthogoval planes and their corresponding covering arrays

 Two projective (affine) planes with the same point sets are \emph{orthogoval} if the common intersection of any line from each has size at most two \cite{Colbourn2022Brett}.
 The existence of orthogoval projective planes is proved independently by \cite{Bruck1973, Glynn1978,Hall1947,Dieter1984,Raaphorst2014,Veblen}, and non-independent novel proofs are published in \cite{Baker1994,Colbourn2022Brett,Panario2020}.

-Let $D$ be a $(q^2 + q+1, q+1, 1)$-difference set whose translates are the lines in $PG(2,q)$.
-The main idea was to show that in another projective plane with the same point set, this line is an oval.
-Veblen and Wesley \cite{Veblen} showed that all conics incident to three Galois conjugate points in $PG(2,q^3)$ give a family of conics such that every pair of points in $PG(2,q)$ is on exactly one.
-Hall \cite{Hall1947} determined that $\frac{1}{2}D = \lbrace x: 2x \in D \rbrace$ is oval, which is equal to the set of solutions of $x^2 + y^2 + z^2 =0$, after a coordinate change.
-Bruck \cite{Bruck1973} showed $-D$ is oval and noted that this gives a pair of planes where lines in one are ovals in other.
-He seemed to show the same for $2D$ by way of a particular polarity, taking $-d \in -D$ to its tangent line $D-2d$.
-Glynn \cite{Glynn1978} defines a multiplication $*$ of incidence matrices of projective planes and showed that $A*A$ is the incidence matrix of a projective plane.
-If $q \equiv 0 \mod 2$, then this is the same plane because $2$ is a multiplier, and if $q \equiv 1 \mod 2$, it is not the same plane, and is orthogoval.
-Jungnickel and Vedder \cite{Dieter1984} proved $-D$ is oval.
-They were unaware that Bruck had proved this.
-They were aware of Hall's proof of $\frac{1}{2}D$.
-They articulate the existence of two projective planes on the same point set.
-They identify another projective plane with points $(D + x)$ and lines and blocks $-D + x$, and incidence defined by tangency.
-Baker et al. \cite{Baker1994} knew much of the previous work.
-First, they unified all examples ($-D, \frac{1}{2}D, 2D$) into a single framework: $rD$ and $\frac{1}{r}D$.
-It could be considered a new proof.
-Raaphorst et al. \cite{Raaphorst2014} used a primitive polynomial and its reciprocal to show that $-D$ is oval.
-They did not explicitly state the existence of a pair of orthogoval projective planes.
-Panario et al. \cite{Panario2020} provide a new proof of the existence of a pair of orthogoval planes.
+The common idea in these works was to show that for a pair of projective planes with the same pointset, any line in one is an oval in another.
+They have used different methods using combinatorial design theory and finite geometry.
+They consider $D$ a $(q^2 + q+1, q+1, 1)$-difference set whose translates are the lines in $\PG(2,q)$, and show that there exists $D'$ obtained from $D$, which corresponds to an oval in $\PG(2,q)$.
+For instance, Hall \cite{Hall1947} determined that $\frac{1}{2}D = \lbrace x: 2x \in D \rbrace$ is an oval.
+Bruck \cite{Bruck1973} showed $-D$ is an oval and noted that this gives a pair of planes where lines in one are ovals in the other.
+Baker et al.~\cite{Baker1994} unified $-D, \frac{1}{2}D$ into a single framework.
+Raaphorst et al.~\cite{Raaphorst2014} used a primitive polynomial and its reciprocal to construct strength-$3$ covering arrays and their construction relied on the property that the two projective planes are orthogoval.
+Panario et al.~\cite{Panario2020} provide a new proof of the existence of a pair of orthogoval planes.
 They used $G_{q^2 +q +1}^1$ and $G_{q^2 +q +1}^{-1}$ for $\alpha$ not necessarily primitive to represent two projective planes.
-They knew Raaphorst's result, so it is not independent.
-Colbourn et al. \cite{Colbourn2022Brett} define the term ``orthogoval" projective (affine) plane, and provide a new proof for the existence of a pair of orthogoval planes using a Cremona transformation.
-They extended this to an affine plane and showed the existence of a pair of orthogoval affine planes.
-They considered sets (of more than two) mutually orthogoval projective (affine) planes.
+Colbourn et al.~\cite{Colbourn2022Brett} define the term ``orthogoval'' projective (affine) plane, and provide a new proof for the existence of a pair of orthogoval planes using a Cremona transformation.
+They extended the definition to an affine plane and showed the existence of a pair of orthogoval affine planes.
+They also considered sets (of more than two) mutually orthogoval projective (affine) planes.